Yokozuna-Finance/contracts/README.md

 * Publish StakeTemplate.js and get the Contract ID, we need to do this as when we publish the Stake.js contract we get a timeout error

-    > Note: On the contract initialisation, it will create the token and set the dailyDistributionPercentage to 3%, token creation also add the token vaults/pools.

     ```
     iwallet --account yokozuna_admin publish StakeTemplate.js StakeTemplate.js.abi --gas_limit 4000000 -s 18.209.137.246:30002
+    ```

+    > Note: On the contract initialisation, it will create the token, create the token pools/vaults and set the dailyDistributionPercentage to 3%, setting the dailyDistributionPercentage can also be done via ABI call, ei setting daily distribution percentage to 50%

+    ```
+    iwallet --account yokozuna_admin -v call <Stake Contract ID> setPercentage '["0.5"]' -s 18.209.137.246:30002
     ```

 * Update the published Stake contract using the Stake.js code